 The better you know your customer, the more compelling brand you can create

 For example, say you’ve decided on an upper-middle-class neighborhood.
-Odds are, it will be a dual-income family where schedules are packed with professional and family obligations.
-So timeliness will be key.
+Odds are, it will be a dual-income family with a full schedule of professional and family obligations.
+So timeliness will be critical.

 Begin with the problem, and some empathy, then close with the solution.
 It may sound like this:

-When you’re pulled between dentist appointments, soccer games, and business calls, the last thing you need is to be waiting for a maid to arrive.
-Our well-trained staff and easy scheduling app, make for on-time arrival and quick completion.
+When pulled between dentist appointments, soccer games, and business calls, the last thing you need is to be waiting for a maid to arrive.
+Our well-trained staff and easy scheduling app make for on-time arrival and quick completion.

-In the example above, the answer to “What are you for?” is arriving and finishing in a timely manner.
-This is the beginning of shaping your brand.
+In the example above, the answer to “What are you for?” is arriving and finishing on time, directly addressing your customer’s immediate concern.
+This is the beginning of shaping your maid service business brand.
 Can you see how it ties your promise to your client’s problem?

 This promise will determine who you hire, where you advertise, how you advertise, and how you design your website.

-Keep in mind that this doesn’t have to be something you’ve completely developed before you can make your first sales call.
-Remember, this series is called Launch & Learn.
-It’s the beginning of a process.
+Keep in mind that this doesn’t have to be something you must develop in detail before you make your first sales call.
+This series is called Launch & Learn for a reason: It’s a process.

 As Dave Loria, Owner of Squeaky’s Cleaning, puts it, “Your brand will evolve as you go.
 Get out there and start selling!
 Start with a minimum viable product and build your brand around it.”

-- Check out three maid service websites and see if you can easily tell who they’re for and what they’re for.
-How might they do it better?
+- Check out three maid service business websites and see if you can quickly tell who they’re for and what they’re for.
+How could you do it better?
 What might be the headline for your website?
-In case you didn’t guess it, that’s the topic for next week.
+(In case you didn’t guess it, our topic for next week is websites.)

-- Write an email to, or have a conversation with, a trusted friend or advisor explaining who you’re for and what you’re for with your startup.
+- Talk to a trusted friend over coffee, phone, or email.
+Explain to them who you’re for and what you’re for with your startup.
 Do they get it quickly?
 Is it compelling?
 Can they think of the kinds of problems your promise addresses?

-By the way, take a minute and give yourself some credit.
-This stuff isn’t easy.
-But then, you wouldn’t be here if you were willing to settle for “easy,” would you?
-Every successful entrepreneur has felt the same pressures and fears that come with starting a business.
+As you work through this process, don’t forget to give yourself some credit.
+This stuff isn’t easy!
+But you know that already: If you were willing to settle for easy, you wouldn’t be here.
+Every successful entrepreneur has felt the same fears, pressures, and overwhelm of starting a business.